 - Holding pee and poop just multiplies the bacteria and causes urinary tract infections.

 - Children with the wetting problem are severely constipated despite not showing outward signs

 After reading this I remembered some things and questioned my decisions.

 When Bella was 3 years old she started having constipation problems.
 I always thought it was due to sweats that she so much can’t resist.
-And to be honest, is a very hard kid to eat something proper.
+And to be honest, she is a very picky eater.
 She eats no vegetables and little fruit.
 My blender does the trick and she has a glass of veggies and fruit every day.
 But if you’d ask her, she would live on candies… like most kids.. ha-ha.

 So maybe it is the food and sweets, and maybe I took the diaper too soon….and maybe both.
 We will never know.
 I just hope the damage is not too big.

 The thing that helps us most often is homemade soup (lots of it) yogurt, lots of fluids and no sweets, and all the junk food.
 And for painful rectum coconut oil is a lifesaver.
 It reduces the pain and eases the act itself.
 It’s no miraculous advice, but it does work.
 And we never drink juices aside from those homemade with real fruit.
 She can drink a glass of Coca-Cola only when is at a birthday party.
 And that way she enjoys it more I believe… LOL.